hanishkvc/prgs-sdr-kspecanal/README.rst

 NOTE: If the freq range being scanned isn't a multiple of the sampling rate, then endFreq will be adjusted to make it a multiple.
-User will be alerted about the same and they have to press any key to continue, in this case.
+User will be alerted about the same, in this case.

 QuickFullScan
 ---------------